fullstackhacker/phpwithme/README.md

 ------
 * database.php -  model/lib - both an object and the procedural way to make a database
   -> user should only have to provide the name of the database they want to connect to (must have added it using easybake/adddb)
-* every public/src (source file) that connects to a database or does anything backend and needs to display it out to a user needs to have a corresponding controller/ file